 To test such a large set of models, we made use of a simulator.
-The simulator was configured to read a tool path represented in the NIST RS274NGC G-code standard [10], compatible with the Marlin firmware [11].
+The simulator was configured to read a tool path represented in the NIST RS274NGC G-code standard [11], compatible with the Marlin firmware [13].
 The abstracted tool path could then be operated on and rendered back into a G-code representation and analyzed.
 We ran the simulator for each of the 409 models, using parameters appropriate for our test printer.
 As mentioned previously, the height of the bounding box of the print head was set to 7mm as was the radius.

 To measure performance, we considered the overall reduction in extrusionless travel distance along with the overall time taken by our current implementation.
 Figure 4 provides a summary of the performance of our algorithm on our benchmark.
 The extrusionless travel in our models produced by a standard slicing-based toolpath (obtained with Slic3r) spans five orders of magnitude (Figure 4(a)), has a mean of 70m.
 Our primary figure of merit to characterize the overall improvement afforded by our algorithm is the percentage reduction of extrusionless travel.
 Figure 4(b) shows significant overall improvement on nearly all models.
 The mean and median percentage reductions in extrusionless travel was around 34% over all models.
 As is evident from the boxplot, our algorithm achieves over a 20% reduction in travel over three quarters of the benchmark.
 We did notice that our algorithm did not achieve significant reductions in a small fraction of cases.
 For example, about 30 models achieve an improvement of 5% or less.
 Importantly, we also saw an increase in the extrusionless travel in 20 models; 10 of these models had more than 5% greater extrusionless travel than before optimization.
 The worst two models increase extrusionless travel by 25% and 27% respectively.
-To understand the poor performance on these models, we examined the generated toolpaths and found that the primary reason for increased travel is the traversal of islands and the spatial organization of islands.
-The issue is that when the dependency graph provides very few (or no) constraints on what can be printed, we do not optimize the selection of the visitation order of the islands.
-We discuss avenues for addressing this limitation below.
-To evaluate running time, we ran Slic3r and our implementation on a consumer-grade desktop for all models.
-The time taken by our algorithm is negligible in all but a few cases (see Figure 4(c)).
-Typically our algorithm takes on the order of seconds; the median runtime was 3.8 seconds.
-It is important to note that although our algorithm can be considered a standalone approach, our implementation takes the output of a slicing engine as input (so that islands do not have be computed).
-Thus the times given in Figure 4(c) are not meant to be headto-head comparison.
-Instead we view the time reported as a reasonable upper bound on the additional overhead for our approach.
-In comparison to slicing, which has a median runtime of 38 seconds, the additional cost of our algorithm is on average just a few seconds.
-In cases with a relatively large running time, profiling showed that the construction of the visibility graph and computation of shortest path distances becomes costly in certain instances.
-This aspect of the performance could be improved with a more efficient data structure and/or update scheme for the visibility graph.
+To understand the poor performance on these models, we examined the generated toolpaths and found two primary reasons for the increased extrusionles travel.
+First, when creating islands from motion segments, our algorithm does not optimize the placement of starting and endpoint points of the island.
+This is done by existing slicing methods, and usually makes use of a traveling salesperson heuristic.
+We did not implement a sophisticated heuristic for this step and thus incur a significant increase in extrusionless travel in some cases.
+We tested a simple simulated annealing approach to solve this issue and found it is able to achieve a positive reduction in travel in all but three of the worst-performing models.
+In the two models with largest increase in extrusionless travel, we observed a spatial organization of the model that causes poor performance.
+In examining the toolpaths created by these three models, we observed that our implementation successively chose a poor visitation order of islands on a given layer.
+This choice leads to a large penalty when there are many islands that are spatially distant (e.g., as in a ring of cylinders).
+This issue occurs infrequently and is addressable with further optimization.